 Joliet is a larger medium-sized city located in the state of Illinois.
 With a population of 147,344 people and 41 constituent neighborhoods, Joliet is the fourth largest community in Illinois.

-Unlike some cities, Joliet isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Joliet are a mix of both white- and blue-collar jobs.
+Joliet is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Joliet is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Joliet who work in office and administrative support (12.34%), sales jobs (8.89%), and management occupations (7.38%).

 The per capita income in Joliet in 2018 was $27,990, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $111,960 for a family of four.
 However, Joliet contains both very wealthy and poor people as well.

 Joliet is an extremely ethnically-diverse city.
 The people who call Joliet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Joliet residents report their race to be White, followed by Black or African-American.
 Joliet also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 30.99% of the city’s residents.
 Important ancestries of people in Joliet include German, Irish, Polish, Italian, and English.

 The most common language spoken in Joliet is English.
 Other important languages spoken here include Spanish and Polish.